RSE-Sheffield/pando-python/episodes/profiling-functions.md

 ![A diagram of a call stack](fig/stack.png){alt="A greyscale diagram showing a (call)stack, containing 5 stack frame.
 Two additional stack frames are shown outside the stack, one is marked as entering the call stack with an arrow labelled push and the other is marked as exiting the call stack labelled pop."}

-When a function is called, a frame to track it's variables and metadata is pushed to the call stack.
+When a function is called, a frame to track its variables and metadata is pushed to the call stack.
 When that same function finishes and returns, it is popped from the stack and variables local to the function are dropped.

 If you've ever seen a stack overflow error, this refers to the call stack becoming too large.